 4. Privacy Concerns

-If you want your pumping session to be successful, you need to relax as much as you can.
-Oftentimes, that means being the only one in the room.
+If you want your pumping session to be successful, you must relax as much as possible.
+Often, that means being the only one in the room.

 You Might Also Like

-So if there are any other breastfeeding moms in your workplace, you may want to consider a sign-up sheet for the private room so it won’t be double-booked.
+So, if there are other breastfeeding moms in your workplace, you may want to consider a sign-up sheet for the private room so it won’t be double-booked.
 That would defeat the purpose of a private room.

 Pinterest has a great selection of free printables.